A series of carving tools are spread across a Woodworking studio table; students talk in the background.

 The department offers five ways to complete a degree:

 The BFA degree is often selected by students wishing to develop a refined visual art portfolio in preparation for a career as a professional artist or designer, and/or for graduate study.
-The B.S.-Art degree requires 45 studio art credits, while the BFA requires 72 studio art credits.
+The BS-Art degree requires 45 studio art credits, while the BFA requires 72 studio art credits.

-The Bachelor of Science in Art Education provides essential preparation for careers in art education.
-Graduates of the Art Ed program earn a B.S.-Art Education degree, a Wisconsin teaching license in K-12 art education, and gain the skills, knowledge, and confidence to teach the visual arts in public and private schools, at the elementary and secondary levels, and in community settings such as art museums, maker spaces and senior centers.
+The Bachelor of Science in Art Education degree provides essential preparation for careers in art education.
+Graduates of the Art Ed program earn a BS-Art Education degree, a Wisconsin teaching license in K-12 art education, and gain the skills, knowledge, and confidence to teach the visual arts in public and private schools, at the elementary and secondary levels, and in community settings such as art museums, maker spaces and senior centers.

 The Department of Art believes that hardworking students who learn to harness and nurture their creative energies today will be the people influencing progress tomorrow.
 Come join us!